 Are you able to understand all the different ratings that come with body armor?
 They can be confusing, but they’re extremely important if your life is going to depend on it.

-What is level III body armor?
-The National Institue of Justice (NIJ) says that level III body armor has to stop a 147 gr 7.62mm Full Metal Jacket round moving at 2780 ft per second.
+The National Institute of Justice (NIJ) says that level III body armor has to stop a 147 gr 7.62mm Full Metal Jacket round moving at 2780 ft per second.
 Hard armor and plate inserts tested with soft armor must be labeled as only providing level III protection when paired together.

 The NIJ requires level III armor to stop up to a 7.62mm NATO round moving 2780 ft/sec.
 This means that it is capable of stopping most rifle rounds that you’re likely to encounter.